kentlouisetonino/songbook/README.md

 ## Description

-> A computer program that will allow to save your favorite song lyrics.
-Below are the features implemented.
+> A full stack application that will allow to save your favorite song lyrics.
 >
 > - Can create user.
 > - Can login user.